Crown Dependencies

-The Crown Dependencies are three island territories in the British Islands that are self-governing possessions of the British Crown: the Bailiwick of Guernsey, the Bailiwick of Jersey, and the Isle of Man.
-They are not part of the United Kingdom (UK) nor are they British Overseas Territories.
+The Crown Dependencies are three offshore island territories in the British Isles that are self-governing possessions of the British Crown: the Bailiwick of Guernsey, the Bailiwick of Jersey (together known as the Channel Islands), and the Isle of Man.

+They are closely related to the United Kingdom (UK), although they are not part of it.
 They have the status of "territories for which the United Kingdom is responsible", rather than sovereign states.
 As a result, they are not member states of the Commonwealth of Nations.
 However, they do have relationships with the Commonwealth and other international organisations, and are members of the British–Irish Council.
 They have their own teams in the Commonwealth Games.

-Each island's political development has been largely independent from, though often parallel with, that of the UK, and they are akin to 'miniature states with wide powers of self-government'.
+Each island's political development has been largely independent from, though often parallel with, that of the UK, and they are akin to "miniature states with wide powers of self-government".

 As the Crown Dependencies are not sovereign states, the power to pass legislation affecting the islands ultimately rests with the King-in-Council (though this power is rarely exercised without the consent of the dependencies, and the right to do so is disputed).
-However, they each have their own legislative assembly, with the power to legislate on many local matters with the assent of the Crown (Privy Council, or in the case of the Isle of Man in certain circumstances the lieutenant-governor).
+However, they each have their own legislative assembly, with power to legislate on many local matters with the assent of the Crown (the Privy Council, or, in the case of the Isle of Man, in certain circumstances the lieutenant-governor or, in the case of the Bailiwick of Guernsey, the Lieutenant-Governor).
 In Jersey and the Isle of Man, the head of government is called the chief minister.
 In Guernsey, the head representative of the committee-based government is the President of the Policy and Resources Committee.

 Terminology

-The term Crown Dependencies has been disputed by Gavin St Pier, former Chief Minister of Guernsey.
-He argues that the term was an administrative invention of Whitehall, which incorrectly implies that the Islands are dependent upon the Crown, and instead advocates instead the use of the term Crown Dominion.
+The term "Crown Dependencies" has been disputed by Gavin St Pier, former Chief Minister of Guernsey.
+He argues that the term was an administrative invention of Whitehall, which incorrectly implies that the islands are dependent upon the Crown, and advocates instead the use of the term "Crown Dominion".